aptos-labs/whitepaper/README.md

 Pull requests for factual corrections and language errors are welcome!
 Please do not submit pull requests for stylistic edits that are purely subjective.

-PDF versions are stored in the [aptos-core repo](https://github.com/aptos-labs/aptos-core/tree/main/developer-docs-site/static/papers).
+PDF versions are stored in the [aptos-core repo](https://github.com/aptos-labs/aptos-core/tree/main/developer-docs-site/static/papers) and available on the [Aptos Labs website](https://aptos.dev/aptos-white-paper/aptos-white-paper-index).

 ## Hints on compilation.